yellobyte/ESP32-Webradio-PlusDLNA/README.md

  * countless minor changes, some bugfixing
  * regular modifications if required for building with new espressif32 framework releases

-If interested, have a look at "Revision history.txt" in the doc folder.
+If interested, have a look at [Revision history.txt](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/blob/main/Doc/Revision%20history.txt) in the doc folder.

 ## :zap: Application notes